liamswan/brew-aermod/PLAN.md

 The Homebrew formulas above are written to be cross-platform.
 Homebrew's build environment abstracts away most differences, but a few notes:

 * **Compiler and Flags**: Both macOS and Linux will use the GNU Fortran compiler from the Homebrew gcc package.
-The compile flags chosen (`-fbounds-check -Wuninitialized -O2`) are compatible with both.
+By default the formulas enable bounds checking and warnings (`-fbounds-check -Wuninitialized -O2`).
+You can pass `--without-bounds-check` at install time for a faster production build that omits these checks.
 We do not use platform-specific flags except ensuring 64-bit build.
 (In the EPA provided scripts, a Windows 64-bit build uses `-m64`, which is automatically satisfied in our environment as 64-bit is the default.
 We avoid using `-m64` explicitly to maintain compatibility with Apple Silicon Macs – on ARM, `-m64` is not applicable, but GCC on ARM will target the correct architecture by default.)
 * **Static vs Dynamic Linking**: On Linux, the example compilation uses `-static` to produce a standalone binary.
 On macOS, static linking of libgfortran is not straightforward, so we link dynamically.
 Our formulas omit `-static`, resulting in dynamically-linked executables that depend on Homebrew's GCC libraries (Homebrew will keep the needed libraries installed).
 If truly static binaries are needed on Linux, you could modify the formula to add `-static` for Linux builds (e.g., if `OS.linux?` in the formula).
 However, for most users running the tools on the same system they installed with Homebrew, dynamic linking is fine.
 * **File Extensions**: The EPA source and documentation refer to the executables as aermod.exe, aermet.exe, etc. On macOS/Linux, these are not Windows executables despite the .exe naming.
 In our installation, we drop the ".exe" extension for clarity – the installed commands are simply aermod, aermet, and aermap.
 Functionally, this makes no difference on UNIX systems.
 (If you prefer to keep the .exe in the name, you could adjust the formula to name the file with .exe, but it's uncommon on Mac/Linux.
 The UBC guide uses ./aermod.exe even on Linux, but that is optional naming.)
 * **Runtime Behavior**: There are no significant runtime differences between macOS and Linux for these Fortran console programs.
 They read input files and produce output files in the same manner.
 Just ensure the working directory contains the needed input files (.inp files, weather data, etc.) when running the models.
 For example, running aermod will look for aermod.inp in the current directory and if not found, it will throw an error like "Error Opening Runstream Input File" – this is expected until you provide proper inputs.